Proscom/figma-bot/README.md

 # Figma-bot

-Figma-bot is a Node.js module to programmatically create and update projects and files in [Figma](https://figma.com).
+Figma-bot is a Node.js module to programmatically create and update projects and files in [Figma](https://figma.com) what does not allow Figma API.

 ## Installation